tgfrerer/island/README.md

   Renderpasses are executed on-demand and synchronised automatically by evaluating a rendergraph.
 If a renderpass is detected to have no effect on the final image, it is automatically pruned.
-For Debug targets, the framegraph generates `.dot` files, which can be visualised using graphviz.
+For Debug targets, the rendergraph generates `.dot` files, which can be drawn using graphviz.

   ![graphviz-screenshot](resources/readme/graph_screenshot.png)